 Congratulations!
-You have successfully installed the following products:
+You have successfully installed the fol lowing products:

 Launch WordPress

-MySQL Connector/Net 6.3.7
+/lySQL Connector/Net 6.3.7

 JRL Rewrite 2.0

 PHP 5.2.17

-Windows Cache Extension 1.1 for PHP 5.2
+Vindows Cache Extension 1.1 for PHP 5.2

-MySQL Windows 5.1
+ЛySQL Windows 5.1

 - 10. Click Launch WordPress.
 The WordPress Welcome page appears. - 11.
 On the Welcome page, enter the following information. - a.
 In the Site Title field, type your site title. - b.
 In the Username field, leave the default set to admin. - c.
-In the Password, twice fields, type your password twice.
+In the Password, twice fields, type your password twice. d.

-d.
 In the Your E-mail field, type your email address.

-Welcome leisure.
-Otherwise, just fill Welcome to the famous five minute WordPress installation process!
-You may want to browse the ReadMe documentation at your leisure.
-Otherwise, just fill in the information below and you'll be on your way to using the most extendable and powerful personal publishing platform in the world.
-Information 1 needed Please provide the following ng information.
+Welcome Welcome to the famous fiv leisure.
+Otherwise, just fill publishing platform in the v re minute WordPress installation process!
+You may want to browse the ReadMe documentation at your in the information below and you'll be on your way to using the most extendable and powerful personal world.
+Information r needed Please provide the followir ig information.
 Don't worry, you can always change these settings later.
 Site Title MySite Username admin Usernames can have only alphanumeric characters, spaces, underscores, hyphens, periods and the @ symbol.
 Password, twice A password will be automatically generated for you if you leave this blank. •••••••••••••••••••••••••••••••••••• Your E-mail janedoe@example.com Double-check your email address before continuing.
-Allow my site to app ear in search engines like Google and Technorati.
+Allow my site to appe ear in search engines like Google and Technorati.
 Install WordPress e.
 Click Install WordPress to install WordPress.
 The WordPress Success page appears.

 WORDPRESS

 Success!

-WordPress has been installed.
+WordPress has been i installed.
 Were you expecting more steps?
 Sorry to disappoint.

 Username admin

 Password Your chosen password.

 Log In